msab05/Disabling-Windows-Copilot/README.md

 Currently, the only way to disable most of Copilot from MS Edge is to remove the Hubs Sidebar.
 To do this:

 1. Create a new or modify an existing computer based GPO that applies to all of your devices in your domain.
-Computer Configuration > Administrative Templates > Microsoft Edge > Show Hubs Sidebar : Set this to Disabled
+Computer Configuration > Administrative Templates > Microsoft Edge >
+Hubs Sidebar : Set this to Disabled
 ![image](https://github.com/msab05/Disabling-Windows-Copilot/assets/61631832/54682aba-66da-4755-9323-70db440b91b2)

 > [!TIP]